code-schreiber/NoisePercolator/README.md

 How it works

 This app is designed do be as simple as possible.
-When an sms arrives it shows a notification unless it thinks it is a spam sms.
+When an sms arrives it shows a notification unless it thinks it is spam.
 This way, you can continue using your preferred sms app.

 This app is
 [![Open Source Love svg3](https://badges.frapsoft.com/os/v3/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/) and is available on Google Play: https://play.google.com/store/apps/developer?id=Tools+Lab

 Become an early access tester at https://play.google.com/apps/testing/com.toolslab.noisepercolator

+######Technical details and used technologies
+This project is written in Kotlin and uses Model-View-Presenter for better testability.

+The app is built, Unit and Instrumentation tested and then deployed to Google Play automatically with the help of Travis and Fastlane Supply.